pip-services/pip-services-docs/content/en/toolkit_api/node/container/config/_index.md

 Class used to create a container configuration as a list of component configurations.

 #### [ContainerConfigReader](container_config_reader)
-Class used to read a container’s configuration from a JSON or YAML file.
+Class used to read a container's configuration from a JSON or YAML file.

 </div>